 The Spacerite Condensed Roman alphabet was released in 1947, as “A Unical Gothic Alphabet”.
-It is unclear if the term “Unical” was simply a misspelling, or if the company incorrectly named the font, unaware of the correct spelling.
+It is unclear if the term “Unical” was simply misspelled by the printer, or if the company incorrectly named the font, unaware of the correct spelling.
 On a promotional mailer from 1947, the misnomer is seen in multiple places on both front and back, so it is unlikely that this was simply a spelling error.
-The name was corrected by the 1950s to “Uncial” in subsequent promotional materials however.
-For this reason the MLC has not kept the original name, though some in the industry still use the term “Unical”.
-The alphabet itself is actually Lombardic and not an Uncial, though there has commonly been confusion between the two styles.
+The name was corrected by the 1950s to “Uncial” in subsequent promotional materials, however.
+For this reason, the MLC has not kept the original name, though some in the industry still use the term “Unical”.
+The alphabet itself is actually Lombardic and not Uncial, though there has commonly been confusion between the two styles.